Metaplay logo

 Here are four ways to leverage automation for performance and load testing:

 First of all, game server KPIs such as CPU usage, memory usage and game action latency (ie. the responsiveness of the servers).
-In the Metaplay case, our SDK ships with pre-configured Grafana-dashboards for observing the most common game server performance metrics - which makes getting started with this much quicker and easier than it otherwise would be.
+In the Metaplay case, our SDK ships with pre-configured Grafana dashboards for observing the most common game server performance metrics - which makes getting started with this much quicker and easier than it otherwise would be.

 Use a tool like Metaplay SDK's BotClient to make it look like players are playing the game and utilising all its features: creating new accounts, joining guilds, entering matchmaking, sending chat messages, and so on.
 We know the leaderboard system works with 100 developers playing, but what about with one million bots?
 Or a hundred million?
+The common mistake here is to have the bots only do a naive set of actions like logging in and upgrading a few units, when the big performance impact is more likely to be in the various multiplayer features.
+Generating a representative load on the game is key to trustworthy results!

+Create a way to run the bots in the cloud at scale.
+For example, the Metaplay SDK's BotClient can be run in Docker containers, making it easy to run on in-house CI systems or massive scale cloud services like AWS Fargate.
 With a test pipeline setup, you can integrate it into your other CI pipelines to automatically run the load tests for each QA build on a small volume and maybe manually trigger large test runs before every release.
 The key here is that running tests is as effortless as possible as a part of your other workflows.

+Now that we have a way to easily run large tests and likely also have the most pressing game performance optimizations out of the way, it's time to make sure things don't get worse over time.
+The easiest way is to set up automated alerts in your monitoring system (such as Grafana) to notify your team in case something significantly changes in your chosen KPIs.
+For example, a 2x increase in server CPU usage would definitely be worth investigating in what was assumed to be a routine content update to the game.
 Bonus points for manually checking the game client while a large test is running to make sure that the in-game UI deals well with a very, very large amount of players playing at the same time.
-It’s not uncommon for things like guild search or leaderboards to need some more optimizations when they suddenly handle a huge player base.
+It's not uncommon for things like guild search or leaderboards to need some more optimizations when they suddenly handle a huge player base.

 Automated testing = smoother LiveOps

-For games releasing new content frequently, relying on human testing is not nearly enough - there’s simply too much to test and humans tend to get lazy when having to do the simple things over and over and over again.
+Implementing automation in your LiveOps QA is, at its core, about operational streamlining.
+For games releasing new content frequently, relying on human testing is not nearly enough - there's simply too much to test and humans tend to get lazy when having to do the simple things over and over and over again.

 Setting up savvy automations that facilitate constant testing of all aspects of your game helps you avoid nasty last minute surprises and unnecessary manual overheads.
 The only way to keep up momentum with a large team and a live game is to unearth issues as fast as possible so they get solved well in time before the release window.
 You should spend as little time as possible on the "I wonder if we've broken something somewhere?" mindset.